FAQ

 + What exactly is Intersect Antigua?
 What inspired the name, and who does this collective exist for?

-Intersect Antigua is an Antiguan, feminist organisation that was founded by Sarah-Anne Gresham and Nneka Nicholas in April, 2015.
+Intersect Antigua is an Antiguan, feminist collective founded by Sarah-Anne Gresham and Nneka Nicholas in April, 2015.
 Our name was inspired by the understanding that vectors of power intersect to produce varied experiences of oppression on the basis of gender, colour, race, class, sexuality, and other identities.
 Moreover, these categories are not discrete but, instead, intersect to inform access, power, security, safety, and even love.
 Our name is one of many terms that can be employed to describe our feminism; it is intersectional.
-It is within this intersectionality that our purpose resides: to centre the experiences and needs of the most marginalized among us – including queer, trans, non-binary, and differently abled individuals who are Black, Indigenous, and identify as people of colour.
-By agitating for transformative change, we hope to reenvision a world where Caribbean womxn, men, and non-binary people are free to live and love in societies where they are cared for and cherished.
+It is within this intersectionality that our purpose resides: to center the experiences and needs of the most marginalized among us – including queer, trans, non-binary, and disabled people who include the Afro-Caribbean, Indo-Caribbean and Indigenous-Caribbean.
+By agitating for transformative change, we hope to reenvision a world where Caribbean women, men, and gender expansive people are free to live and love in societies where they are cared for and cherished.

 + Who is Intersect Antigua composed of?